mikegleen/modes/doc/source/configuration.rst

-   Used by **if**, **ifnot**, and **column** commands to indicate that the text from the named element and all of its descendents are to be examined instead of just the named elemennt’s text.
+   Used by **if**, **ifnot**, and **column** commands to indicate that the text from the named element and all of its descendents are to be examined instead of just the named element’s text.

    The optional parameter is the delimiter character or characters to be used to separate the text fields from the individual sub-elements.
 The default is an empty string.